BryanSchuetz/dai/our-work/sustainable-business-master-class.md

                 </div>
               </div>
               <div class="content">
-                <p>Zachary has more than 10 years’ experience within the extractives industry, focusing on extensive local content and policy, and leads activities related to local content, corporate social investment, and supplier development.</p>
+                <p>Zachary has more than 10 years’ experience within the extractives industry, focusing on local content and policy, and leads activities related to local content, corporate social investment, and supplier development.</p>
               </div>
             </div>
           </div>